 JOG’s total GBA acreage is estimated by management to contain 172 million barrels of oil equivalent (MMboe) of discovered P50 recoverable resources net in addition to significant exploration upside potential of approximately 168 MMboe of prospective resources in close proximity to the firm’s planned Buchan platform.

-Revealing its preferred development concept for the GBA project in March 2021, JOG outlined it is centred around a single, normally manned, integrated wellhead, production, utilities and quarters platform to be located at the Buchan field.
+Revealing its preferred development concept for the GBA project in March 2021, JOG outlined it was centred around a single, normally manned, integrated wellhead, production, utilities and quarters platform to be located at the Buchan field.

 In respect to its ongoing GBA farm-out process, JOG remains actively engaged with multiple counterparties, with discussions focusing not only on the firm’s Preferred Development Concept but also around alternative concepts using the existing third-party infrastructure.